stern/stern/README.md

 -----------------------------|-----------|---------
  `--all-namespaces`, `-A`    | `false`   | If present, tail across all namespaces.
 A specific namespace is ignored even if specified with --namespace.
  `--color`                   | `auto`    | Force set color output. 'auto':  colorize if tty attached, 'always': always colorize, 'never': never colorize.
  `--completion`              |           | Output stern command-line completion code for the specified shell.
-Can be 'bash' or 'zsh'.
+Can be 'bash', 'zsh' or 'fish'.
  `--container`, `-c`         | `.*`      | Container name when multiple containers in pod. (regular expression) `--container-state`         | `running` | Tail containers with state in running, waiting or terminated.
 To specify multiple states, repeat this or set comma-separated value.
  `--context`                 |           | Kubernetes context to use.
 Default to current context configured in kubeconfig.